-- Amends MGL Chapter 94C, s.
-20(c) - Eliminates the requirement for a written follow-up Schedule VI prescription by physicians when calling in an oral prescription;
+MGL Chapter 94C, s.
+20(c) - Eliminates the requirement for a written follow-up Schedule VI prescription for an oral prescription.
+(Effective 1998)

-- Amends MGL Chapter 94C, s.
-23(a) - Permits a Schedule II prescription to be valid for 30 days;
+MGL Chapter 94C, s.
+23(a) - Permits a Schedule II prescription issued by an authorized Massachusetts prescriber to be valid for 30 days.
+(Effective 1998)

-- Amends MGL Chapter 94C, s.
-23(d) - Permits pharmacists to fill a prescription for Schedule II and III implantable infusion pumps for up to a 90 day supply;
+MGL Chapter 94C, s.
+23(d) - Permits pharmacists to fill a prescription for Schedule II and III implantable infusion pumps for up to a 90 day supply.
+(Effective 1998)